-A. Allegations regarding person(s) working in or on behalf of a school
+A. Allegations regarding person(s) who work with Children

-Where an allegation is made against any person working in or on behalf of the school (including where that person is no longer working in or on behalf of the school and/or the allegation is historical) that they have:
+Where an allegation is made against any person working in or on behalf of the school, or any other person who works with children, that they have:

-- a. behaved in a way that has harmed a child or may have harmed a child - b. possibly committed a criminal offence against or related to a child or - c. behaved towards a child or children in a way that indicates he or she would pose a risk of harm to school will apply the same principles as in the rest of this document.
+- a. behaved in a way that has harmed a child or may have harmed a child - b. possibly committed a criminal offence against or related to a child or c. behaved towards a child or children in a way that indicates they may pose a risk of harm to children

+The school will apply the same principles as in the rest of this document.